Warli painting

-Warli painting is a form of tribal art mostly created by the tribal people from the North Sahyadri Range in Maharashtra, India.
-This range encompasses cities such as Dahanu, Talasari, Jawhar, Palghar, Mokhada, and Vikramgad of Palghar district.
-This tribal art was originated in Maharashtra, where it is still practiced today.
+Warli painting is tribal art mostly created by the tribal people from the North Sahyadri Range in Maharashtra, India.
+Warli paintings exist in cities such as Dahanu, Talasari, Jawhar, Palghar and Mokhada and originated in Maharashtra, where it is still practiced today.
+The paintings are usually done on mud walls, using a white pigment made from rice paste and water.
+They depict daily life, farming activities, animals, and natural elements in simple geometric shapes.
+Traditionally, Warli art is created by women and is often linked with rituals and celebrations.